tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 #### Dynamic Site Cons

-Note that there are workarounds for all of these cons (and where appropriate, I've noted them) and some of them will be addressed in the SSG section, so hold your commenting horses.
+>Workarounds exist for all of these cons (and where appropriate, I've noted them) and some of them will be addressed in the SSG section, so hold your commenting horses.

 - **Costly**: Convenience comes at a price.
 While WordPress itself is free, themes and other add-ons can start to add up.
 Monthly paid services like Squarespace and Shopify can be cost-prohibitive to many people, and become exponentially costly as you want to add features for growth.
 Developers who specialise in these frameworks can also charge a premium as their skills tend to be niche.
 - **Resource-Intensive:** Every time a WordPress site is loaded, it has to call the server and ask for any scripts, plug-in libraries, etc. The time it takes to load these scripts can be long and require a lot of bandwidth.